Kassaum/MovieReviewsIMDB_MLPipelineRobot/README.md

 2. Classify the review
 3. Add the result to the train data in AI Center
 4. If the classification of the review have a less then 0.7 confidence a task is created in Orchestrator for manual classification
+5. The model used by the robot can be updated from AI Center with no need for a new publish